nikitavoloboev/data/docs/text-editors/vim/vim.md

 > Ayu Mirage

 I also use a little trick where I change the cursor from thin block in insert mode to underline when in normal mode.
 This lets me quickly know which mode I am in.

+[This](https://www.youtube.com/watch?v=w7i4amO_zaE) is a nice overview of how you can build your vimrc from scratch.

 ## Notes